Aiven-Labs/kafka-streams-example/README.md

 ## End to end example using Aiven for Kafka

-It's possible to create an Aiven for Kafka service using our [web console](https://console.aiven.io/), but for documentation purposes here I shall use the `avn` command line tool.
+It's possible to do everything in this section using using the Aiven [web console](https://console.aiven.io/), but for documentation purposes here I shall use the `avn` command line tool.

-Since it's a Python tool, make sure you're in a virtual environment and download it:
+Since `avn` is a Python tool, make sure you're in a virtual environment and download it:

 ```shell